department-of-veterans-affairs/vets-design-system-documentation/src/_about/designers/figma-at-va.md

 ## Leaving Figma

 People change projects frequently, and we have a limited number of licenses for Figma.
-If you roll off work at VA or no longer use Figma, please email {{ site.sketch_for_teams_admin }}.
+If you roll off work at VA or no longer use Figma, please view the [Offboarding](https://depo-platform-documentation.scrollhelp.site/getting-started/offboarding) procedure.